Treat yourself without spiking your blood sugar.

-When I developed this recipe I really wanted to bring the health benefits of pumpkin seeds into a pumpkin spice recipe that was nutritious,powerful, and full of flavor.
-But also, free from all the sugary junk most pumpkin spice snacks have.
+This recipe blends the health benefits of pumpkin seeds into a pumpkin spice recipe that is nutritious, powerful, and full of flavor.
+While also, free from all the sugary junk most pumpkin spice snacks have.
+This recipe allows you to treat yourself without spiking your blood sugar.

 These Pumpkin Spice Protein Balls are the ultimate energy-filled snacks for your body.